 How often you pay employees is a business decision determined by individual companies.
-The restrictions and parameters include federal and state laws, cost of running payroll, and your employee’s financial well-being.
+The restrictions and parameters include federal and state laws, the cost of running payroll and your employee’s financial well-being.

-These determining factors don’t always work well together, especially when it comes to taking into consideration the financial wellness for your staff.
+These determining factors don’t always work well together, especially when it comes to taking into consideration the financial wellness of your staff.

 In an effort to toe the line between business and staff needs, most businesses select from the following, traditional, options: